 Arthralgia is the medical term used to describe the joint pain.
 It is the symptom, not the cause.
 For example, arthritis is a common cause of joint pain and we need to manage arthritis to relieve the arthralgia.
-Arthralgia treatments are available at all five of our Cornerstone Wellness Clinics in Mesa, Gilbert, and Scottsdale.
+Arthralgia treatments are available at our Cornerstone Wellness Clinic in Mesa.

 Joint pain can be mild, causing some soreness when you move a joint.
 Or it can be severe, making it impossible to use your joint.
 The causes for these aches and pains are many, and they are complex.
 Therefore, managing arthralgia depends on the cause.